olivercarlson/amazon-auto-reload/README.md

 ## TODOS:

--   1. Investigate Unhandled promise rejection error after finishing up a card yesterday (failed at amazon.ts line #156)

--   2. Continue debugging errors after changes to Amazon website.

--   3. Add basic pre-run checking for typos on all credit card information (no whitespace, length = 16, etc.) and throw errors if any are found.
+-   1. Add basic pre-run checking for typos on all credit card information (no whitespace, length = 16, etc.) and throw errors if any are found.

+-   2. After script runs, use chalk to display outputs of the reloads to the user.

--   4. Add remove card functionality option, which will consist of (1) adding flag to whitelist credit card numbers and then (2) remove all non-whitelisted credit card numbers.
+-   3. Add remove card functionality option, which will consist of (1) adding flag to whitelist credit card numbers and then (2) remove all non-whitelisted credit card numbers.

+-   4. if more occur: Continue debugging errors after changes to Amazon website.

 -   5. (low priority) Investigate OS X issue with pathing to Chrome browser not working.
 Instead, will likely move to investigate docker build issues afterwards as thats a superior solution for removing compatability issues that could be OS dependent.

 ## History:

+9/6/20:

+-   Appears the issue "Investigate Unhandled promise rejection error after finishing up a card yesterday (failed at amazon.ts line #156)" does not occur consistently.
+May have been the result of a typo not fixed before compiling tsc again.

 8/25/20: